• Skip to primary navigation

 1. Make the marinade: Start by mixing the marinade ingredients in a bowl or measuring cup.

-2. Prep the mushrooms: Cut the mushroom stems into thick 1-inch rounds.
+2. Cut the mushroom stems into thick 1-inch rounds.
 Save the heads for a stir-fry like my vegan chop suey.
 Score one side of the mushrooms by drawing light lines with your knife across it.
 This helps the mushroom absorb more marinade and flavor.
 Add the mushrooms to the marinade and let them soak for 6-10 minutes, flipping or tossing them with your hands (gently) halfway through the process.
 DO NOT discard the leftover marinade as it will be the base of our sauce.

 8. Store: Refrigerate leftovers in an airtight container for up to 2-3 days, but like with most pasta dishes, this is best the first night.
+Gently reheat any leftovers.
+You may want to reheat any leftover scallops in a skillet over medium heat with a little vegan butter.

 Notes